Skip navigation links

 The new locks allow those inside the room to lock the door while still permitting emergency personnel to enter.
 Those inside the room will always have the ability to leave even when a door is locked.
 Faculty, students and staff should only engage the locks during an emergency presenting an active threat.

-Larger auditorium-style classrooms with multiple entrances and exits are receiving locks engaged with a lockdown button.
-Doors with this feature will automatically lock when the button is pushed and all the doors are closed.
+Larger auditorium-style classrooms with multiple entrances and exits have received locks engaged with a lockdown button.
+Doors with this feature automatically lock when the button is pushed and all the doors are closed.
 Pushing the button will also immediately notify emergency personnel.
 Directions for use are posted next to the button.

-All other academic spaces are receiving new door handles with a thumb-turn lock on the inside of the door.
+All other academic spaces have received new door handles with a thumb-turn lock on the inside of the door.
 This feature includes clear identification for if the door is locked or unlocked.

-New locks are not being installed in office spaces as most already can be locked with a key or via a toggle on the door edge.
+New locks have not been installed in office spaces as most already can be locked with a key or via a toggle on the door edge.

 Green sign on wall with white text: Emergency only!
 Push button to lock doors and alert police; call or text 911 for emergency help.; Wooden door with handle and thumb lock showing unlocked in white text on a green background.; Wooden door with handle and thumb lock showing locked in white text on a red background.